hdser/pathfinder-docs/theoretical-background/path-search-algorithms.md

 ### Disadvantages
 - Does not guarantee the shortest path.
 - Can get stuck in deep branches of the graph.

-### Impact on Flow Algorithms
-When used in Ford-Fulkerson, it can lead to poor performance in certain graph structures, potentially resulting in a time complexity of O(E * max_flow).

 ## Bidirectional BFS